TnTech-ECE/S25_Team2_MyCapstoneProject/Project_Proposal.md

     a.)
 Triangle side length of 100 mm minimum b.)
 Visibility from all angles, including when the lid is removed
  - Text “Always Energized”
- - Text “High Voltage” if the voltage meets T.9.1.1 [11]
+ - Text “High Voltage” if the voltage meets T.9.1.1(Any voltage more than 60 V DC or 25 V AC RMS) [11]
  - All wires in the accumulator shall be rated for the maximum voltage in the tractive system.
 EV.5.2.5 [11]

 6.)
 EV.5.3.2 -Maintenance Plugs shall:  [11]